A/B Tests are a great way to accurately measure the impact that Chameleon is having and compare different versions of a product tour.

 Chameleon makes it very easy to run a Control Group (Chameleon vs. nothing) or A/B Test (two different Chameleon Tours).
 We recommend starting with a Control Group test and iterating until your Tour is effective, before testing Tour variations.

-There are two ways to deliver Chameleon Tours and testing here is relevant for Automatic Tours only.
+There are two ways to deliver Chameleon Tours and the testing we describe here is relevant for Announcement Tours only.

 Every user identified by Chameleon is automatically assigned a random number ("Testing ID" property) with a value between 0 and 100.
 This value is persistent for each user and can be leveraged for targeting and experimentation.

 To select a control group, Chameleon randomly chooses a number between 0-100 as the start of the range for the group.
 The size of the group will determine the end range for the group (including going back to 0 after 100.)
 The corresponding users within this range will form the group.

 E.g. if you choose a 20% control group for a Tour, the Testing IDs for the group could be 87.3 to 7.3.
 If you do this for another Tour, the group may be 12.9-32.9.

 If you later increase the size of the control group, then the range is simply increased, from the same starting value.

 An event will be logged whenever a user is first identified to be within the Target Audience, and thus is liable to see this Tour.
 This event* -- "Chameleon Experiment entered" -- will be available within all your connected analytics integrations.

 Note: This event does not take into account URL Rules or other conditions for the Experience, only when a user first matches the user Segment's conditions.